amangarg95/celebratly/README.md

-# Celebratly: Belated is outdated
+# Celebratly - Belated is outdated

 Celebratly makes sure you never celebrate your special day, alone.
 Whether it is your birthday or your workiversary, your mornings will be flooded with blessings & greetings from your colleagues.
 And not only that, you can be a part of someone else’s celebrations too!
 With an easy-to-use interface, simple & clean design, Celebratly makes sure you don’t miss out on these simple opportunities to change your life positively.